bernardo1024/Sanwaf-Sample/README.md

 # SanWaf Sample Application

-Preconditions
-	Follow the readme in the Sanwaf project to clone the repo and install the app to your local maven repo
+Precondition: See the readme.md in the Sanwaf project for instructions on cloning and installing the jar to your local maven repo

 Build the application